Louis Tomlinson Helps An 83-Year-Old Man Fulfill His Bucket List In A Viral Video

 “Well, we’re still in one piece anyway.”

-The second item on the list was driving a race car, and Richard beams as he speeds in a BMW after Louis brings him to a race track.
+The second item on Richard’s list was his desire to drive a race car.
+Richard beams as he speeds in a BMW after Louis brings him to a race track.

-The third item was getting a tattoo.
-Louis himself is known for his extensive body art, including a huge chest tattoo of the phrase “it is what it is.”
+The third item listed was the elderly man’s curiosity about getting a tattoo.
+Louis is known for his extensive body art, including a huge chest tattoo of the phrase “it is what it is.”
 But this was Richard’s first time getting inked.

-However, the video took a lighthearted turn, saying that instead of getting a tattoo, Richard chose to give one to Louis instead.
-The video shows Richard carefully adding to Louis’s collection by placing his initials “R.G.” on Louis’s forearm.
+However, the video took a lighthearted turn — instead of getting a tattoo, Richard chose to give one to Louis instead.
+The video shows Richard carefully adding to Louis’ collection by placing his initials — “R.G.” — on Louis’ forearm.

 The last item on the bucket list was going on a roller coaster.